colebaty/auto-reporting/README.md

 The `.obsidian` folder is included in this repo, so you should have all the plugins and settings enabled from the get-go.
 Please make whatever adjustments you need to work comfortably.

+## Try it out!

+This repo includes a [sample document](Try%20it%20out.md) to help you get familiar with usage.
+Give it a try!

 # Requirements
 ## Important Note